OwenMelbz/change-log-now/README.md

 - XXX
 ```

-However if you want to map a different trigger word to your heading you can use the object syntax e.g.
+However, if you want to map a different trigger word to your heading you can use the object syntax e.g.

 ```
 triggers: {